 Students need to complete all homework problems assigned to them, writing the problem, showing the work, and boxing the answer.

 Students learn from their mistakes when they self-correct their work.
 This homework policy serves the purpose of encouraging students to practice concepts they learned without the unnecessary pressure or anxiety that often is associated with being graded on the number correct.
 This is a form of self-assessment that promotes student learning .Practice promotes learning, retention and comprehension of new concepts.
-Over time, students understand the connection between practicing math problems for the sole purpose of learning.
-In turn, higher test scores are directly related to this practice.

 The procedure for solving the homework problems involves three steps: